Elizabeth made this with Carroway. It tasted great. She put in some of the ground pork I made from the last shoulder pork slow cooker piece.

 Directions

-3. While the cabbage is cooking, melt 4 tablespoons butter in a large skillet over medium heat.
+While the cabbage is cooking, melt 4 tablespoons butter in a large skillet over medium heat.
 Add onions and mushrooms; sauté until tender, 5 to 7 minutes.
 Remove from the heat.
+We used whole portobella mushrooms rather than the sliced white mushrooms.

 Delete